 Drug metabolism refers to the process by which a drug is inactivated by the body and rendered easier to eliminate or to be cleared by the body.
 Most approved drugs which are prescribed for the treatment of thrombosis, are metabolized in the liver through a pathway known as the Cytochrome CYP450 system, or CYP450, by the enzymes known as CYP2C9 and CYP3A4.
 By using a different metabolic pathway, tecarfarin eliminates or minimizes the CYP450 metabolism in the liver.

-Patients taking multiple medications, or those with impaired kidney function, can experience an overload in the pathway, creating a bottleneck that often leads to insufficient clearance, which results in a toxic build-up of one or more drugs.
+Patients taking multiple medications, such as those with implanted cardiovascular medical devices, and patients with impaired kidney function can experience an overload in the pathway, creating a bottleneck that often leads to insufficient clearance, which results in a toxic build-up of one or more drugs.
 In some instances, patients taking multiple medications metabolized by the same CYP450 pathway may experience decreased efficacy of one or more of the medications due to rapid metabolism or increased drug effect and/or toxicity due to enzyme induction.

 Our product candidate tecarfarin was designed to follow a metabolic pathway distinct from the CYP450 pathway and is metabolized by both CYP450 and non-CYP450 pathways.
 We believe this may allow elimination by large capacity and non-saturable tissue esterase pathways that exist throughout the body rather than just in the liver.